Terms of business

 It is very important that you read the full policy carefully and, if you are unsure of, or are unable to comply with, any provisions, please contact us immediately.

 We are committed to protecting your personal information.
 We will use personal information about you fairly and lawfully, primarily in connection with the provision of insurance.
 Full details can be found in our Privacy Notice which specifies the information we may collect on you and from whom, how and why we use this information, how we may share and disclose the information and the retention of your data.
 In some instances we may need to seek your consent before processing such data.
 We will always make it clear to you when and why we are seeking your consent.
 A hard copy of the Privacy Notice is available on request.

-Plum Underwriting Limited – Company Secretary, 50 Fenchurch Street, London, EC3M 3JY.
+Plum Underwriting Limited – Company Secretary, 7th Floor, Corn Exchange, 55 Mark Lane, London, EC3R 7NE.

 We will advise you whether you have the right to cancel the policy and the conditions for exercising these rights prior to conclusion of any insurance policy.
 Where a policy is cancelled, other than during the cooling off period if applicable, we will retain any fees and commission for the full policy period.

 You must pay your premiums on or prior to inception of the policy or within the timescale specified in the debit note we send you.
 Failure to pay premiums by the date specified may lead to cancellation of your insurances by insurers.
 In addition, where a premium payment warranty applies failure to pay the premiums in accordance with the warranty will result in the automatic suspension of your policies until payment is made even if the insurer chooses not to issue notice of cancellation of your insurances.
 The insurer will not be liable for any loss suffered during any period of suspension.